w3c/window-management/EXPLAINER.md

 In the media editing application example, the user might save and close their current project, later selecting an option to open that saved project, which restores the multi-screen window placement configuration for that project.
-A similar pattern would be useful to financial dashboards and other appplications.
+A similar pattern would be useful to financial dashboards and other applications.

 ```js
 // Save the open windows with placements when the user saves the project.